llaszkie/vue-js-workshop/docs/list-products.md

 # List products
 Now that we have our environment set up we can get to the fun stuff.
 An e-commerce site obviously needs products.
 And to be able to manage them we first need to see them so let's start there.

 You can start off from the`exercise-files/list-products` folder where I have already setup a project boilerplate with vue-cli and the Twitter Bootstrap CSS framework.
-Remember to run `npm install` from the project root to install all dependencies.
+Remember to run `yarn` from the project root to install all dependencies.

 ## Create the ProductList component